Alan72104/ArmorStandShiftSwap/README.md

 # ArmorStandShiftSwap
- Adds an armor stand feature, shift right click to swap armor
+Shift right click an armor stand to swap armor